Italian couple ‘Romeo and Juliet’ met from their balconies during lockdown. Now they’re engaged.

 Michele D’Alpaos, 38, first laid eyes on Paola Agnelli, 40, in mid-March when she walked out on her balcony.
 Agnelli spotted D’Alpaos that night on his terrace, and said it was love at first sight.

-“I was immediately struck by the beauty of this girl, by her smile,” said D’Alpaos.
+“I was immediately struck by the beauty of this girl, by her smile,” D’Alpaos said.
 “I had to know her.”

 Agnelli stood directly across from him on her sixth-floor balcony while her sister performed a violin rendition of “We Are The Champions” as part of a nightly 6 p.m. musical performance, intended to uplift the quarantined neighborhood.